Xenon: History

 Xenon and the other noble gases were for a long time considered to be completely chemically inert and not able to form compounds.
-However, while teaching at the University of British Columbia, Neil Bartlett discovered that the gas platinum hexafluoride (PtF_{6}) was a powerful oxidizing agent that could oxidize oxygen gas (O_{2}) to form dioxygenyl hexafluoroplatinate (O_{2}^{+}[PtF_{6}]^{−}).
-Since O_{2} (1165 kJ/mol) and xenon (1170 kJ/mol) have almost the same first ionization potential, Bartlett realized that platinum hexafluoride might also be able to oxidize xenon.
+However, while teaching at the University of British Columbia, Neil Bartlett discovered that the gas platinum hexafluoride (PtF6) was a powerful oxidizing agent that could oxidize oxygen gas (O2) to form dioxygenyl hexafluoroplatinate (O_{2}+[PtF6]-).
+Since O2 (1165 kJ/mol) and xenon (1170 kJ/mol) have almost the same first ionization potential, Bartlett realized that platinum hexafluoride might also be able to oxidize xenon.
 On March 23, 1962, he mixed the two gases and produced the first known compound of a noble gas, xenon hexafluoroplatinate.

-Bartlett thought its composition to be Xe^{+}[PtF_{6}]^{−}, but later work revealed that it was probably a mixture of various xenon-containing salts.
-Since then, many other xenon compounds have been discovered, in addition to some compounds of the noble gases argon, krypton, and radon, including argon fluorohydride (HArF), krypton difluoride (KrF_{2}), and radon fluoride.
+Bartlett thought its composition to be Xe+[PtF6]-, but later work revealed that it was probably a mixture of various xenon-containing salts.
+Since then, many other xenon compounds have been discovered, in addition to some compounds of the noble gases argon, krypton, and radon, including argon fluorohydride (HArF), krypton difluoride (KrF2), and radon fluoride.
 By 1971, more than 80 xenon compounds were known.

 In November 1989, IBM scientists demonstrated a technology capable of manipulating individual atoms.
 The program, called IBM in atoms, used a scanning tunneling microscope to arrange 35 individual xenon atoms on a substrate of chilled crystal of nickel to spell out the three-letter company initialism.
 It was the first-time atoms had been precisely positioned on a flat surface.